Acetolactate synthase: Catalytic activity

-This enzyme is the first of several enzymes in the biosynthesis cycle for leucine and valine, taking the initial pyruvate molecules and starting the conversion from pyruvic acid to the amino acids.
-The specific residue that is responsible for this is a glycine at position 511 in the protein.
-This is the one that requires a cofactor of TPP for its function.

 Four specific residues are responsible for catalytic activity in this enzyme.
 They are listed here with cofactors required written after.

-The primary sequence of this protein in Mouse-ear cress is listed below.
+The primary sequence of this protein in Arabidopsis is listed below.
 Residues involved in catalytic activity are bolded.

 Mutagenesis of Asp428, which is crucial carboxylate ligand to Mg(2+) in the "ThDP motif", leads to a decrease in the affinity of AHAS II for Mg(2+).
 While mutant D428N shows ThDP affinity close to that of the wild-type on saturation with Mg(2+), D428E has a decreased affinity for ThDP.
 These mutations also lead to dependence of the enzyme on K(+).

 Because of inhibition and several factors it is a slow procedure.